jailctf/dependency-map/README.md

 ## todo

 - go into nested folders of cpython/Lib (handle os.path properly)
-- ctrl-f for nodes
+- better-er graph
+- fix zoom button if you get lost
-- better graph
+- toggle for keeping non-root level deps in graph
+- fix non-root level deps try-catch detection
 - click on button for whatever.py ref to select the node
 - api? idk what this would entail
 - easy script to run to get module dependencies for non-builtin module